 - Nutrition: Because they have had a chance to ripen and mature, red peppers have the best nutritional value of the four.
 One red bell pepper has up to nine times more beta-carotene and twice the amount of vitamin C than a green bell pepper.
 However, this doesn’t mean that green peppers are a slouch in the nutritional department.
 One serving of green bell pepper provides nearly 200% of your suggested daily intake of Vitamin C.

 - Taste: Green bell peppers, being the least ripe, are less sweet than the others and have a slightly bitter taste.
-The bitter flavor is preferred by some people and works better in some recipes, like recipes for stuffed bell peppers.
+Some people prefer the bitter flavor and it works better in some recipes, like recipes for stuffed bell peppers.
 The red bell peppers are the sweetest of the four.
 Since the green ones have the least amount of natural sugar, they are the best for low carb!

-- Price: Generally, green bell peppers are the least expensive because technically, they are not fully ripened vegetables.
+- Price: Generally, green bell peppers are less expensive because technically, they are not fully ripened vegetables.

 Is riced cauliflower better for you than rice?